-All application materials must be received by the program before June 1 for candidates to be considered.
+All application materials must be received by the program beforethe deadline for candidates to be considered.
 The program reviews applications once a year and accepts qualified applicants into the next available class.

 Since the class size is limited, candidates who meet the minimum admission requirement may not be selected.
 The admissions committee will select the most qualified applicants based on the following criteria:

 - Demonstrated success as a professional Registered Nurse in a critical care area.

 - The ability to perform all anticipated tasks relevant to the practice of Nurse Anesthesia.